- Tieton Drive Animal Clinic

 Pain is not the only consideration.
 Many diseases including kidney disease, diabetes, and heart disease, are not necessarily “painful,” but can certainly have huge impacts on quality of life.
 One thing to think about is to make a note on the calendar of good days vs. bad days.
 When the bad days start overwhelming the good days, then it may be time to consider euthanasia.
 Some people have found it helpful to make a short list of things or activities that make their pet’s days good; whether that is going for walks or eating breakfast or sitting with you on the couch.
 Fastidious cats and well house trained dogs who are unable to control their bowel movements or urination may become distressed if they are unable to follow their normal bathroom routines.

 Many people hope for their aging pet to simply die peacefully in their sleep at home rather than pursue euthanasia.
 This is, fortunately or unfortunately, relatively uncommon.
 Many of the diseases we see in our aging pets lead to a slow, unpleasant decline and our pets may have to suffer dismal quality of life for weeks before the disease or diseases take them away.
 Euthanasia gives us the option to stop that decline before an animal’s quality of life has deteriorated to nothing.
 Our ultimate goal is to prevent suffering.
-For animals who become distressed by car rides or trips to the veterinary office, we are sometimes able to perform euthanasias at home, though this is not always possible.
-Other animals may be helped by having some sedatives prior to the car ride.

 What happens during euthanasia?